insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 #### 2-1.
 How a free EPC page is selected?

-To understand this, I tried to understand *Intel SGX Programming Reference deeply*.
-There is a detailed pseudocode for each operation, not for simulation mode, but for actual hardware.
+To understand this, I tried to understand *Intel SGX Programming Reference* deeply.
+There is a table explaining inputs for the instruction.

 *Table.
 Instruction Operand Encoding*
 {: .center}